Before You Get A Kitten

 Your best bet is to adopt from a shelter or rescue.
 From May to October (or even later), shelters are inundated with unwanted kittens.
 Chances are good that you can even find a purebred through these sources.
-Find a local shelter through the APSCA’s directory, check out Petfinder, or look up a breed rescue.
+You can find wonderful kittens waiting to be adopted through your local ASPCA, check out Petfinder, or look up a breed rescue group.
 Petsmart and Petco also support local shelters by sponsoring adoptions through their stores.

 Feral cats (whether simply homeless or truly wild) often choose quiet spots in garages or under porches to have their babies.
 If brought into a home and socialized to people before about 8-10 weeks of age, these kittens can be wonderful companions.
-However, after 8 weeks (and especially after age 6 months), if they have had no prior human contact, they may be very difficult to tame.
 For more information on feral cats, Alley Cat Allies is a wonderful resource.